1996 Ginebra San Miguel season: Summary

 Import Henry James scored 48 points as Ginebra beats Mobiline, 117-107, in their first game in the Commissioners Cup on June 14.
 The Gins were tied with Sta.Lucia at the end of the eliminations with six wins and four losses behind Alaska's 8-2 won-loss slate.
 Ginebra won five of their first six games in the semifinals but Alaska got the first ticket to the finals by beating them, 102-98 on August 20, and Formula Shell earns a playoff by winning five games in the semifinals.
 On August 25, the Ginebras, which won over Shell in four previous meetings in the conference, lost in the playoff match to the Gas Kings, 86-89, as Shell import Kenny Redfield nailed a buzzer-beating triple with the huge crowd stunned in disbelief and the Ginebras were denied of a championship berth for the second time in the season.

-Reggie Fox played in nine of Ginebra's 11 games in the Governors Cup as they raced to seven wins and four losses and made it to the semifinal round outright along with Alaska.
-Fox was replaced by Fred Cofield starting the best-of-five semifinal series against San Miguel Beermen.
-After two failed trips to the finals in the first two conferences, Ginebra finally advances into the championship round for the first time in five years by winning over the Beermen, three games to one.
+Reggie Fox played nine games in the Governors Cup and a hamstring injury forces Ginebra to replaced him with Fred Cofield going into their last two games in the eliminations.
+After two failed trips to the finals in the first two conferences, Ginebra finally advances into the championship round for the first time in five years by winning over the San Miguel Beermen, three games to one, in the best-of-five semifinal series.
 Ginebra went up against Grandslam-seeking Alaska Milkmen in the Governors Cup finals and lost in the title series in five games as the Milkmen achieved the distinction of winning a Grandslam.